dwjbosman/dwjbosman.github.io.src/content/posts/2018-09-22/index.md

 In this article I focus on generating a single sine wave.
 The following will be tested:

   * Setting the sine generator to a certain frequency.
-  * Updating the frequency : This should not introduce noticable audio 'glitches'.
+  * Updating the frequency : This should not introduce noticeable audio 'glitches'.

+The top level design simply connects an oscillator (the sine\_wave component) to the I2S\_sender.
+Two buttons enable toggling sine wave frequency.
+The sine\_wave component takes a frequency as its input and presents the sine wave samples at its output.

 ## Interface